lucasxciv/lucasxciv.github.io/README.md

 # deoliveiralucas.net
-Personal web site and blog developed with PHP reading posts from Github markdown files.
+Personal web site and blog developed with PHP and Github markdown.